Skip to main content

 Advanced Periodontitis Treatment

 In severe cases, advanced periodontal disease may require surgery.
 This is done to make teeth more cleansable or even to grow back some of the lost bone support.
-Dr. Unti is trained to do most gum surgical treatments right here at our comfortable dental office.
+Dr. Mike is trained to do most gum surgical treatments right here at our comfortable dental office.

 Receding Gums

 Have you noticed you have receding gums?
 Receding gums can cause loosening of teeth, sensitivity, and be unsightly for front teeth.
-Dr. Unti is trained in many techniques using both your own tissue and AlloDerm to repair and strengthen the gum attachment thus stopping or even reversing the gum recession in some cases.
+Dr. Mike is trained in many techniques using both your own tissue and AlloDerm to repair and strengthen the gum attachment thus stopping or even reversing the gum recession in some cases.

 Do You Have Symptoms of Gum Disease?
 Call Our Palatine Dental Office